 Joe was increasingly involved in international contacts.
 He had lost friends as volunteers in the Spanish Revolution and later took a serious interest in French libertarian groups.
 He was enthusiastic about the council communist group Echanges et Mouvement.
 Ultimately this new version of politics took him away from Solidarity and he was expelled from the organisation.
 His politics were now centred in this aspect of ideas and activity.

-Joe had worked on his autobiography and was practically finished the key passages when he died in 1977.
+Joe had worked on his autobiography and had practically finished the key passages when he died in 1977.
 His daughter Janet (partner of council communist Henri Simon) completed his manuscript and published the book privately, the great classic Out of the Ghetto (Re-published by Phoenix Press in 1991).

 Alan Woodward’s brief account of Joe Jacobs’ life since 1940, After Cable Street – Joe Jacobs 1940 to 1977, is available from past tense here.